History of Sikkim

 The history of Sikkim begins with the indigenous Lepcha's contact with early Tibetan settlers.
-Historically, Sikkim was a sovereign Monarchical State in the eastern Himalayas.
+Historically, Sikkim was a sovereign monarchical State in the eastern Himalayas.
 Later a protectorate of India followed by a merger with India and official recognition as a state of India.
-Lepchas were the main inhabitants as well as the Ruler of the land up to 1641.
-Lepchas are generally considered to be the first people, indigenous to Sikkim also includes Darjeeling.
+Lepchas were the main inhabitants as well as the Rulers of the land up to 1641.
+Lepchas are generally considered to be the first people, Indigenous to Sikkim.